Scard Family

 Epilogue

-Mary Scard [nee Candy]: wife of James Scard;
+Mary Scard [nee Candy]: estranged wife of James Scard;

 William James Scard: Eldest son of James Scard & Mary [nee Candy];